dbespalov/reeb_graph/README.md

 ### Implementation Notes

  - Programming language: **Java**
+ - Software Prerequisites: JavaSE 1.4+
- - The code was developed using J2SE 1.4, so it does not use Java generics (introduced in J2SE 5.0)
+   - NOTE: the code was developed using JavaSE 1.4, so it does not use Java generics (introduced in JavaSE 5.0)
  - **3D models must be specified in a specially-formatted VRML files** (see [below](#cad-models))
    - Face-vertex meshes with triangle and quad faces are supported
    - 16 sample models are included in this package